We often get asked how AddSearch compares with other search platforms, in particular, Swiftype and Algolia.

-Both AddSearch and Swiftype provide you with a powerful result management toolset incuding. ranking adjustments and typo tolerance for any plan.
-Synonyms, promotional banners and search suggestion autocomplete are included starting from the Professional package at AddSearch.
+Both AddSearch and Swiftype provide you with a powerful result management toolset, including ranking adjustments and typo tolerance for any plan.
+Synonyms, promotional banners, and search suggestion autocomplete are included starting from the Professional package at AddSearch.

-Algolia, on the other hand, gives access to synonyms for all plans, but limits result management features, such as boosting particular search results, only to the enterprise customers.
+Algolia, on the other hand, gives access to synonyms for all plans but limits result management features, such as boosting particular search results, only to the premium customers.

-At AddSearch, we provide unlimited access to search analytics history, while at Swiftype retention is limited to 7 days or 6 months depending on the plan (custom for enterprise) and at Algolia – from seven days to one year, depending on the plan.
+At AddSearch, we provide unlimited access to search analytics history.
+Swiftype retention is limited to 30 days or 6 months depending on the plan (custom for enterprise).
+At Algolia it’s 90 days.

-Algolia provides extensive developer toolset including a building blocks library and the search UI can be coded with the help of these tools.
+Algolia provides an extensive developer toolset, including a building blocks library.
+The search UI can be coded with these tools’ help.

-AddSearch has an advanced user management tool that allows you to manage which user has access to which domain.
+AddSearch has an advanced user management tool that allows you to manage which user can access which domain.
 This feature is especially useful for digital agencies and enterprises that monitor multiple domains and have different people requiring access.
 Swiftype offers user management for each individual index.
 Algolia has 6 permission accesses for team members of each individual index.

 Search personalization is used to show selected search results depending on previous user history and is supported by Algolia and AddSearch.
-Relevant search results for each of your users can be very different depending on the status of the user and previous web behavior.
+Relevant search results for each of your users can be very different depending on the user’s status and previous web-behavior.
 AddSearch Personalization gives you a robust toolset for building a personalized search experience tailored to your website visitors and aimed at your business needs.

 Search setup is the major difference between the three platforms.
-While setup is simple and fast for AddSearch and Swiftype, Algolia’s implementation could become a complex and long project and can not be done without the help of developers.
+The setup is simple and fast for AddSearch and Swiftype.
+Algolia’s implementation could become a complex and long project and can not be done without developers’ help.

 Swiftype and AddSearch implementation

-Above you can see an example of a search bar implemented by AddSearch customers.
-There’s the AddSearch search widget, composed by simple pre-defined lines of code.
+Above, you can see an example of a search bar implemented by AddSearch customers.
+There’s the AddSearch search widget, composed of simple pre-defined lines of code.

-On the second example, you can find search built using the AddSearch API.
+In the second example, you can find a search built using the AddSearch API.
 AddSearch also provides extensive implementation support.

-Algolia’s implementation is very different to AddSearch and Swiftype.
+Algolia’s implementation is very different from AddSearch and Swiftype.
 While AddSearch and Swiftype both crawl content from your website, you need to push content to Algolia to have it indexed.
-For that, a developer has to create a certain script which connects their own platform with Algolia’s system.
+For that, a developer has to create a script that connects their own platform with Algolia’s system.

-Customer support is super important and AddSearch’s support has been praised by users in customer feedback and public reviews.
+Customer support is super important.
+AddSearch’s support has been praised by users in customer feedback and public reviews.

 Swiftype has an email support channel open to all customers and offers response time SLA to enterprise users.
-Algolia provides Pro and enterprise customers with full email support and for the rest, refers to the community forum.
+Algolia provides Standard and Premium customers with full email support and refers to the community forum for the rest.
 Implementation support is available upon request.

-All three search providers have several price tiers and their pricing is publicly available on their websites.
+All three search providers have several price tiers.
+Their pricing is publicly available on their websites.
 Algolia and Swiftype prices are based on the number of search queries and operations, which can’t be known in advance.
 AddSearch has transparent and predictable pricing based on the features and number of documents (pages) indexed on the website.
 Here’s a look at the pricing in more detail:

 AddSearch offers four pricing plans ranging from $25/month for a simple search bar to a complex tailored solution for enterprises.

-All AddSearch plans include ranking tools, Search API, language-specific features and fast and reliable customer support.
-The more advanced plans have many additional features and, for example, SLA and implementation support available.
+All AddSearch plans include ranking tools, Search API, language-specific features, and fast and reliable customer support.
+The more advanced plans have many additional features and, for example, SLA and implementation support.

-Swiftype’s pricing offers $79/month, $199/month and a custom plan.
-Plans differ in number of documents, crawling frequency and search management features.
-AddSearch’s and Swiftype’s offerings are similar, however with AddSearch you can set up more complex solutions at a similar or even lower price.
+Swiftype’s pricing offers $79/month, $199/month, and a custom plan.
+Plans differ in the number of documents, crawling frequency, and search management features.
+AddSearch’s and Swiftype’s offerings are similar.
+However, with AddSearch, you can set up more complex solutions at a similar or even lower price.

-We made a simple comparison chart between AddSearch Professional plan and Swiftype Pro plan.
+We made a simple comparison chart between AddSearch Professional plan and the Swiftype Pro plan.

 |AddSearch Professional||Swiftype Pro|